-California (STOCA1) can build a high-speed rail line connecting the most-populous U.S. state’s biggest cities for $30 billion less than earlier projections, the agency overseeing construction said.
+California (STOCA1:US) can build a high-speed rail line connecting the most-populous U.S. state’s biggest cities for $30 billion less than earlier projections, the agency overseeing construction said.

 The bullet-train project, eventually linking San Francisco to Los Angeles, would cost $68.4 billion, down from the $98.5 billion estimated in November, according to the California High- Speed Rail Authority’s revised business plan released today.
 The proposal saves money by upgrading existing commuter and freight lines in some areas, rather than build new track, and counts on funds from California’s new program selling pollution credits.